architector1324/imagine/README.md

     ```

 3.  **Model Management:**
-    Imagine expects your Stable Diffusion model files (`.safetensors` or `.ckpt`) to be placed in a designated directory.
+    Imagine expects your Stable Diffusion model files (`.safetensors`) to be placed in a designated directory.

     *   **Default Model Path:** By default, the server will look for models in `~/.imagine/models`.
         You can change this path when running the server using the `--models` argument (e.g., `--models /path/to/your/custom_models`).